-Since DJI released their ultra-compact Mavic Mini drone, many complains were regarding the lack of self-unlock of blue authorization zones and active tracking features.
-Think about how frustrating can be to you pay $399 for a drone that can not even take-off from your yard.
+Since DJI released their ultra-compact Mavic Mini drone, many complaints were regarding the lack of self-unlock of blue authorization zones and activity tracking features.
+Think about how frustrating can be to pay $399 for a drone that can not even take-off from your yard.

-DJI Support has stated that they expect to have the self-unlock feature released in a late December firmware update and the they kept their promise.
-The v01.00.0400 firmware brings GEO zones unlock possibility and other fixes for the Mavic Mini.
-In order to take advantages of the latest firmware you will also need to update the Fly APP to version 1.0.4.
+DJI Support has stated that they expect to have the self-unlock feature released in a late December firmware update and then they kept their promise.
+The v01.00.0400 firmware brings GEO zones to unlock possibility and other fixes for the Mavic Mini.
+In order to take advantage of the latest firmware you will also need to update the Fly APP to version 1.0.4.

 What’s new in the v01.00.0400 Mavic Mini firmware?

 - Added feature to unlock GEO zones (requires DJI Fly at least v1.0.4).

 - Added feature that disables takeoff when the GPS signal is weak (GPS <8) and the environment light is not sufficient.
 This feature can be disabled manually (requires DJI Fly APP v1.0.4 or later);

 - Added requirement for compass calibration before takeoff, when the environment light is not sufficient and the compass experiences interference;